DALLASTOWN -- The Delone Catholic girls' volleyball program achieved a first on Tuesday night.

 Mondorff had a big impact on her team's triumph.
 The setter/outside hitter dished out 37 assists to go with 14 digs and seven kills against South Western.
 Teammate Cambria Weirman led the Squirettes with 17 kills to go with 13 digs.
 Cheyenne Altland finished with eight kills and three blocks, while libero Hannah Lawrence paced the Delone defense with 27 digs.

 Those performances were much needed after the Squirettes lost senior Ali Smith to an ankle sprain in their semifinal victory over Susquehannock (25-15, 25-18, 21-25, 25-27, 15-10).
-Smith was helped off the court and
+Smith was helped off the court and immediately went to the emergency room before returning to the bench midway through Game 1 of the finals.

 While she was unable to help her team on the court, Smith did her best to inspire the team after the Squirettes fell into their 0-2 hole vs. the Mustangs.